xiaoyingzhao1/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MEng in Electric Engineering" institution = "Institude of Electrical Engineering, Chinese Academy of Science" year = 2005
+  course = "MEng in Electric Engineering" institution = "Institute of Electrical Engineering, Chinese Academy of Science" year = 2005

 [[education.courses]]